Privacy, confidentiality & security

 Addresses are collected in the Census for a number of reasons, including:

-The new data sets, containing no names and addresses, will improve the lives of Australians by:
+The new linked data sets, (containing only anonymised versions of names and address codes and no original names and addresses), will improve the lives of Australians by:

 There is also an expectation that the ABS should retain and use the information collected in the Census for as long as there is a benefit for the community to do so.
 Consistent with the Australian Privacy Principles, the information should be destroyed once this need no longer exists.

-Who did the ABS consult when making the decision to retain names and addresses in the Census?The ABS has undertaken consultation processes and testing in preparation for the 2016 Census that has indicated that there will be a continuing high level of public support for the Census and trust in the ABS to manage their information both securely and confidentially.
+Who did the ABS consult when making the decision to retain names and addresses in the Census?The ABS has undertaken consultation processes and public sentiment testing in the lead up to and following the 2016 Census that has indicated that there is a continuing high level of public support for the Census and trust in the ABS to manage their information both securely and confidentially.